 In terms of inquiries, generating and tracking are two sides of the same coin.
 We can likely all agree that generating inquiries is a top priority for senior living communities.
 But the flip side of tracking is often underutilized or less of a priority.
 To effectively make use of the benefits related to generating inquiries, communities need to track all inquiries (new leads and re-inquires), even the unpromising ones.

-Whether the importance of tracking inquiries is misunderstood or it’s a challenge to track and report all of the necessary information, keeping a consistent record of inquiries is often difficult for many on-site sales and marketing teams.
+The importance of tracking inquiries can be misunderstood.
+And keeping a consistent record of inquiries is often difficult for many on-site sales and marketing teams.

 What Is An Inquiry?

 An inquiry comes from a person who expresses interest in your community and takes an action to learn more.
-This is usually done by submitting an online contact form on your website, downloading gated content like floor plans, or calling the community and leaving their information with a sales or marketing team member.
+Examples include:

 The key here is the exchange of information.
-The community receives contact information to follow up in exchange for information about the community, access to floor plans, downloading a brochure, and more.
-During this first touchpoint with your community, the individual inquiring is taking the first step in the buyer’s journey to find a solution to a personal problem or situation and thinks your community may have the answer.
+The community receives contact information to follow up in exchange for information about the community.
+This can be in the form of access to floor plans, downloading a brochure, and more.
+During this first touchpoint with your community, the inquiring individual is taking the first step in the buyer’s journey to find a solution to a personal problem or situation.
+Your community may have the answer.

 Now, it’s important to distinguish that an inquiry is not a lead—yet.
-An inquiry becomes a lead once it’s been determined that they are a potential fit for your community, mainly through age and income qualifications.
-Your team’s job is then to determine if they’re a viable, quality lead and to guide the person through the sales process, ideally ending with a conversion.
+An inquiry becomes a lead once it’s been determined that they are a potential fit for your community.
+This is determined mainly through age and income qualifications.
+Your team’s job is then to determine if they’re a viable, quality lead.
+If so, you’ll guide the person through the sales process, ideally ending with a conversion.

 For Independent Living, The Sales Journey Can Take Up to 2 years.

 The senior living buying journey is more complicated than your average purchase, or even other larger purchases or decisions.
-Choosing a senior living community to call home comes with many emotions, both from the seniors themselves and likely family members.
+Choosing a senior living community to call home comes with many emotions—both from the seniors themselves and likely family members.
 They’re potentially moving out of a family home, choosing a new place to make friends, and deciding on a new way of life.
-It also brings several big decisions about future health care services and questions about assisted living, memory support, or rehabilitation services.
+It also brings several big decisions about future health care services.
+Often, this means questions about assisted living, memory support, rehabilitation services and other health services offerings.

-Since the buyer’s journey is often long and occurs sporadically over a period of time, someone may re-inquire about your community weeks or months after their initial inquiry, becoming a re-inquiry.
+The buyer’s journey is often long and occurs sporadically over a period of years.
+Therefore, someone may re-inquire about your community weeks or months after their initial inquiry, becoming a re-inquiry.